vippsas/vipps-recurring-api/vipps-recurring-api-faq.md

    automatically move the agreements without the user's consent to enter agreements with the new orgno.
    The users may need to enter new agreements with the new orgno.
-4. If the merchant splits or fissions out a new orgno, is merged with another orgno, is acquired by another orgno, etc:
+4. If the merchant wants to move agreements between two independent orgnos (not owned by a parent orgno), splits or fissions out a new orgno, is merged with another orgno, is acquired by another orgno,
+   etc:
-   Vipps may *not* be able to help.
+   Vipps may *_not_* be able to help.
    The users have entered agreements with an orgno, and Vipps can not automatically move the agreements without the user's consent to enter agreements with the new orgno.